rasschaert/galera_initiator/README.md

 ####Solution
 The galera_check script can be used to determine the status and log position of an individual node.
 By exposing this script over a public interface such as an SNMP agent or CGI, the galera_init script can make an informed decision on wether or not to bootstrap a new cluster or to join an existing one.

+The program logic of galera_init is laid out in the flowchart at the bottom of this document.

 ####Drawbacks
 In certain failure scenarios, the galera_init will make decisions based on incomplete information.